 The digital revolution is increasing the power, scope and importance of computer systems at a rapid pace.
 Software-enabled systems are everywhere, with Distributed and Networked Systems underpinning the economy, society and infrastructure.
 Study Distributed and Networked Systems at Royal Holloway and you’ll gain detailed knowledge and of the principles, methods and techniques required for developing systems including sensor and actuator networks, cyber-physical systems, patient-centred healthcare and disaster recovery systems.

-This degree, offered by the Department of Computer Science, is aimed at graduates who already have a background in computer science or engineering and who wish to acquire the depth of knowledge and the skills required to help design, deploy and use the technologies through which systems can operate in networks and in a distributed way.
-You will be able to tailor your degree according to your interests with optional modules available in cybersecurity, large-scale data storage and processing, and artificial intelligence.
+This course is aimed at graduates who already have a background in computer science or engineering and who wish to acquire the depth of knowledge and the skills required to help design, deploy and use the technologies through which systems can operate in networks and in a distributed way.
+You will be able to tailor your degree according to your interests, with optional modules available in cybersecurity, large-scale data storage and processing, and artificial intelligence.

 Skills that you will acquire include the ability to:

 - analyse complex distributed systems in terms of their performance, reliability, and correctness

 - design and implement middleware services for reliable communication in unreliable networks